johnedstone/gphotos-upload/README.md

 ## Features of this fork:
 * Using pathlib, upload.py is now compatible on Linux and Windows
-* added --dry-run --credentials, --exclude, --recurse, --min
+* added --dry-run --credentials, --exclude, --recurse, --min, --dry-run-plus
 * On Windows, upload.py has been tested with Anaconda Powershell Prompt
     * conda install git
     * conda install google-auth-oauthlib
     * conda install arrow
+    * conda install -c conda-forge filetype
 * Since path name expansion with wildcards is not available on Windows, only filenames and/or a directories are acceptable, when using upload.py on Windows.
 An example would be `z:/path/to/file z:/path/to/dir or z:\path\to\somewhere`